Gorillas are in danger…

 Mountain gorillas live in groups of up to 30.
 They are led by a single male, called a silverback because of the silver stripe they develop on their backs when they mature.
 Silverbacks protect the group and keep everyone in order.
 They schedule feeding trips, resting time, and travel.

-Gorillas are in danger.
-Their biggest threats are humans poachers, and the destruction of the forests where they live, and deadly diseases such as Ebola.
+Gorillas are still in danger.
+Their biggest threats are humans, especially poachers, the destruction of the forests where they live, and deadly diseases such as Ebola.

 Find out more about gorillas from the World Wildlife Fund